CI5KO/React-PWA/README.md

 ## React PWA Project test

-This is a simple React App to test PWA in newest versions
+This is a test project to combine the next topics in one project!

+- React
+- TypeScript
+- Tailwind CSS
+- Webpack
+- PWA
+- Micro Services
+- Hexagonal Architecture
+- Docker

 ## Getting started